Oval-Tutu/shove/README.md

 ```

 ## Advanced canvases/shaders
-Shöve provides basic canvas and shader functionality through the `canvas` flag in `shove.setupScreen()` and `shove.setShader()`, but you can also create additional canvases, name them for later use and apply multiple shaders to them.
+Shöve provides basic canvas and shader functionality through the `scaler_mode` setting in `shove.setupScreen()` and `shove.setShader()`, but you can also create additional canvases, name them for later use and apply multiple shaders to them.

 Set up custom canvases:
 ```lua